Who is Barbara Kalmen?

 I don’t take insurance but at the end of the in home consultation I will provide you will a superbill you to file a claim with your insurance company for possible reimbursement.

-I take cash, check, credit card, or Venmo.
+I take cash, check, credit card, Venmo, or Zelle.

 What does a typical in home consultant look like?